mehmetoguzderin/tonqq/README.md

-# Tonqq Yaml: A dataset and interface for Bain Tsokto inscriptions
+# Tonqq YAML: A dataset and interface for Bain Tsokto inscriptions
 Usage:
 1. Fetch `requirements.txt` and `tonqq.py`
 2. Install `requirements.txt`